Giant Bomb: Reviews

-Giant Bombs five star scale scores appear as 100, 80, 60, 40 and 20 on Metacritic.
+Giant Bombs five star scale scores appeared as 100, 80, 60, 40 and 20 on Metacritic.

-Video games on Giant Bomb are rated on a scale of one to five stars, with no half-stars.
-Metacritic lists Giant Bomb as having over 830 reviews in its records, with more than 450 of them positive, more than 250 being mixed and over 100 of them being negative.
-Of those reviews, 30% are higher than the average critic, 3% the same and 67% are lower.
+Video games on Giant Bomb are rated on a scale of one to five stars.
+Beginning in December 2025, the site began giving half-stars in its reviews, starting with Terminator 2D: No Fate.
+In July 2014, Metacritic listed Giant Bomb as having over 840 reviews in its records, with more than 470 of them positive, more than 250 being mixed and over 110 of them being negative.
+Of those reviews, 30% were higher than the average critic, 3% the same and 67% were lower.
 In contrast to their time working for GameSpot, Davis had said that reviews are not representative of Giant Bomb as an entity but are very personalised saying that, "as far as the review process goes, we're being very open about a review being that person's perspective.
 When a review has to represent an entire organization's perspective on a game, that's where you can run into trouble."
 During a video game reviews conference on Rock, Paper, Shotgun in 2008, Gerstmann outlined his approach to reviews.
 Emphasizing the idea of reviews now being more subjective and less objective from the seventh generation video game consoles onwards, due to the audience of video games and video game culture becoming more widespread, Gerstmann said that assisting readers on a given game rather than giving a definite view of it is the direction in which video game reviews are moving towards.